Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Introduction

-where $\UUi= \IIi$.
-The proofs of these results rely on the Jacobi and Taylor gpc expansions of $u(\by)$ by extension of the construction and method in \cite{SZ19}.
-Our result improves that obtained in \cite{SZ19}.
+In the present paper, we are concerned about the parametric approximability for parametric and stochastic elliptic PDEs.
+Therefore, the results themselves do not yield a practically realizable approximation since they do not cover the approximation of the gpc expansion coefficients which are functions of the spatial variable.
+Moreover, the approximant $\Phi_n$, as we can see, is not a real deep ReLU networks, but just a combination of the gpc coefficients and the components of a deep ReLU network.
+Naturally, it would be desirable to study the problem of full neural network approximation of the solution to parametric and stochastic elliptic PDEs by combining the spatial and parametric domains based on fully discrete approximation in \cite{BCDC17,Dung21}.
+We will discuss this problem in a forthcoming paper.

 The paper is organized as follows.
 In Section \ref{Deep ReLU neural networks}, we present a necessary knowledge about deep ReLU neural networks.
-Section \ref{Stochastic elliptic PDEs with lognormal inputs} is devoted to the investigation of non-adaptive methods of deep ReLU neural network approximation of the solution $u$ to the parameterized diffusion elliptic equation \eqref{p-ellip} with lognormal inputs \eqref{lognormal} on $\RRi$.
-In Section \ref{Extension to stochastic elliptic PDEs with affine inputs}, we extend the theory presented in Section \ref{Stochastic elliptic PDEs with lognormal inputs} to the parameterized diffusion elliptic equation \eqref{p-ellip} with the affine inputs \eqref{affine}.
-Some concluding remarks are presented in Section \ref{Concluding remarks}.
+Section \ref{Approximation in Bochner space with Gaussian measure} is devoted to the investigation of non-adaptive methods of deep ReLU neural network approximation in Bochner space with Gaussian measure and applications to approximations of the solution to the parameterized diffusion elliptic equation \eqref{p-ellip} with lognormal inputs \eqref{lognormal}, and of holomorphic functions on $\RRi$.
+In Section \ref{Approximation in Bochner space with Jacobi measure}, we study non-adaptive methods of deep ReLU neural network approximation in Bochner space with Jacobi measure and applications to approximations of the solution to the parameterized diffusion elliptic equation \eqref{p-ellip} with affine inputs \eqref{affine}.

 {\bf Notation} \ As usual, $\NN$ denotes the natural numbers, $\ZZ$ the integers, $\RR$ the real numbers and $ \NN_0:= \{s \in \ZZ: s \ge 0 \}$.
 We denote $\RR^\infty$ the set of all sequences $\by = (y_j)_{j\in \NN}$ with $y_j\in \RR$.
 Denote by $\FF$ the set of all sequences of non-negative integers $\bs=(s_j)_{j \in \NN}$ such that their support $\nu_{\bs}:= \supp (\bs):= \{j \in \NN: s_j >0\}$ is a finite set.
 We use $(\be^j)_{j\in \NN}$ for the standard basis of $\ell_2(\NN)$.
 For a set $G$, we denote by $|G|$ the cardinality of $G$.
 We use letters $C$ and $K$ to denote general positive constants which may take different values, and $C_{\alpha,\beta,\ldots}$ and $K_{\alpha,\beta,\ldots}$ when we want to emphasize the dependence of these constants on $\alpha,\beta,\ldots$, or when this dependence is important in a particular situation.